The-Bootstrappable-SUBLEQ-Project/noontide-specification/README.md

 # noontide-specification
-A ongoing effort to design the Noontide SUBLEQ Computer.
+An ongoing effort to design the Noontide SUBLEQ Computer.